More about Self-Portrait with Dr. Arrieta

 Featured Content

-Here is what Wikipedia says about Self-portrait with Dr Arrieta
+Here is what Wikipedia says about Self-Portrait with Dr Arrieta

 Self-Portrait with Dr Arrieta is the English title given to a painting by Spanish artist Francisco Goya.
 The work is an oil on canvas, painted in 1820, and is currently held in the Minneapolis Institute of Art, Minnesota.
 Many scholars have seen religious themes in the work.
 Other interpretations compare and contrast the painting with Goya's series of Black Paintings, contextualizing the work within his career at large.

-Check out the full Wikipedia article about Self-portrait with Dr Arrieta
+Check out the full Wikipedia article about Self-Portrait with Dr Arrieta